MatthieuMordrel/productivity-app/README.md

 TO DO:

-- Understand why the EventComponent rerenders when the input is being focused
+- Ensure taks name are synced from task to timeline but not from timeline to task

-- Allow for the possibility to click and press suppr button to remove task
+- Remove the ability to edit the task name within the timeline
-- Add the posbility to rename breaks
-- Ensure that moving breaks on the timeline move them in the settings
 - Make it easier to change time in the settings (add preset values and maybe +1 -1 hours buttons)
+- Make the sessions static (can't change the size, can't move them)

+Design

+- Show a hand moving to display the drag and drop possibilty
 - Make the calendar look better on long days

+Done:

 - Change event component to display title as a div, and on click it turns to an input ?
-- ensure the task on the timeline and task list are synced, from one way to task list to timeline
-- Consider removing the ability to edit the task name within the timeline

-Done:
+- Ensure that break don't reset the task names
 - Allow the break to be removed even when it's the only break
 - Fix why the app crashes when the start time is set to now
 - Add a trash icon on hover to remove task from the timeline